UniversityofWarwick/sso-stub/README.md

 ## Getting started

+Copy _conf/application.conf.example_ to _conf/application.conf_ and edit the cookie attributes as appropriate.

 This application ships with Docker support.
 To build, tag and run a local container image, perform the following steps:

 ```